 Yeah.
 Those dummy idiots.
 They can take their tired cliches and stick ’em where the sun doesn’t shine.

 I apologize in advance for the rant.

 MAYBE YOU WANT TO THROW A TEMPER TANTRUM

 They can’t possibly know what widowhood is like without experiencing it.
 So, I get it.
 People want to say something, anything to take the edge off an otherwise tense, emotionally draining conversation.

-That’s when the cliches pop up.
+That’s when those tired cliches and platitudes pop up.
 And the nervous sweat beads gather at the poor soul’s temples and she starts blathering on about how her great aunt’s neighbor’s cousin’s sister dropped dead of a heart attack at 81.
 Or how her boss had to tell his kids their dog had cancer and it was the hardest conversation ever.
 And the worst yet, “at least you don’t have to deal with insert dumbass comparison here.”

-But, in all the sad stories somehow, someway, everyone had no problems finding a silver lining and they all lived happily ever after.
+But, in all the sad stories you’ve heard, I’m sure that somehow, someway, everyone had zero problems finding a silver lining and they all lived happily ever after.
+Right?

 I don’t need my chirpy neighbor to remind me that “today is a new day!”
-I woke up this morning, asshole.
-The sunrise is a pretty good indicator that the calendar changed dates.
+I woke up this morning and the sunrise is a pretty good indicator that the calendar changed dates.

 I don’t need the admonishing reminders of how blessed I really am.
 I know I’m blessed.
 Really, I do.
 But some days I want to scream and cry like a two-year-old.

 I promise I’ll get over it.
-But for the love of everything good and holy let me have my fucking tantrum.
+But for the love of everything good and holy let me have my freaking tantrum.